Is there a right to confront an accuser who is a child?

 In representing clients charged with the physical or sexual abuse of children, a frequent issue is whether the child’s statements to police, parents, teachers, therapists, or other individuals can come into evidence to prove the prosecutor’s case.
 Of course, prosecutors always seek to have this evidence admitted.
 A fearless, experienced criminal defense attorney will fight to keep this evidence out of court because it lacks credibility and is highly susceptible to misinterpretation and dishonesty.
 Ultimately, a judge will determine the admissibility of a child’s statement.

-During the new term of the United States Supreme Court, it has agreed to hear the case of Ohio v Clark.
-This case involves the issues of whether a person’s obligation to report suspected child abuse makes that person an agent of law enforcement for purposes of the Confrontation Clause and whether a child’s out of court statements to a teacher in response to the teacher’s concerns about potential child abuse qualify as “testimonial” statements subject to the Confrontation Clause.
+The United States Supreme Court agreed to hear the case of Ohio v Clark.
+This case involved whether a person’s obligation to report suspected child abuse makes that person an agent of law enforcement for purposes of the Confrontation Clause and whether a child’s out of court statements to a teacher in response to the teacher’s concerns about potential child abuse qualify as “testimonial” statements subject to the Confrontation Clause.

 Confrontation Clause and the Admissibility of a Child’s Out-of-Court Statement

-The historical significance of the Confrontation Clause has its roots in both English common law, protecting the right of cross-examination, and Roman law, which guaranteed persons accused of a crime the right to look their accusers in the eye.
+The Confrontation Clause’s historical significance has its roots in English common law, which protects the right of cross-examination, and Roman law, which guarantees persons accused of a crime the right to look their accusers in the eye.
 The Confrontation Clause is applicable and must be considered relative to the admissibility of a child’s out-of-court statement.

 Michigan Criminal Defense Lawyers – Using the Constitution to Defend Your Rights

-If you are facing federal or state criminal charges, it is imperative that you have expert legal representation to provide you with the protection you need.
+If you have federal or state criminal charges, it is imperative that you have expert legal representation to provide you with the protection you need.
 The prosecution has unlimited resources, and to face that “legal machine” without a recognized expert criminal defense attorney is simply foolish.
 You would be walking into a lion’s den without a weapon.
+When the prosecution attempts to rely on questionable evidence, such as a child’s out-of-court statement, a skilled attorney can challenge the admissibility of the evidence.
 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are criminal defense specialists.
-They have decades of experience and are respected and recognized as expert criminal defense lawyers, and will fearlessly fight for your rights.
+They have decades of experience, are respected and recognized as expert criminal defense lawyers, and will fearlessly fight for your rights.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.